Interior Plains: Glacial history

 2.6 million years ago at the start of the Pleistocene Epoch, the Laurentide Ice Sheet began to spread southwards to cover North America down to the northern Great Plains on the western side of the Interior Plains and down into most of Minnesota and Wisconsin.
 The Laurentide Ice Sheet had a large influence on the morphology of the Interior Plains during the end of the Pleistocene.
-During retreat, the Laurentide scoured numerous pockets of sediment.
-Upon the plate’s melting, those pockets were filled, resulting in the kettle lakes.
+During the retreat, the Laurentide scoured numerous pockets of sediment.
+Upon the plate's melting, those pockets were filled, resulting in the kettle lakes.
 The Great Lakes and both Great Slave Lake and Great Bear Lake of Canada were formed by the Laurentide.
-During retreat, the Laurentide gouged and filled the glacial paleolake McConnell in northern Canada.
+During the retreat, the Laurentide gouged and filled the glacial paleolake McConnell in northern Canada.
 As the region uplifted and rebounded isostatically from the mass of the ice sheet, paleolake McConnell was split into Great Slave Lake and Great Bear Lake.
 Great Slave Lake's basin formed under the 4-kilometer thick Keewatin Dome that today is the deepest lake in North America.
 A vast amount of smaller lakes were formed as well and serve an integral part of ethos in the surrounding regions.
-For example, Minnesota is often referred to as “the Land of 10,000 Lakes” due to the number and widespread recreational use of the state’s lakes.
+For example, Minnesota is often referred to as “the Land of 10,000 Lakes” due to the number and widespread recreational use of the state's lakes.

 Much of the loess distributed within the Interior Plains has its origin in glaciers.
 In glaciated conditions, sand and silt-laden meltwater originating from alpine glaciers in the Rocky Mountains generated alluvial deposits at their base.
 This alluvium was then distributed throughout the Interior Plains by strong winds.